 menu (three vertical dots) in the top-right corner of your browser window.
 Click New Incognito Window

-This will open a dark gray browser with a message indicating that you have entered Incognito mode:
+This will open a dark grey browser with a message indicating that you have entered Incognito mode:

 Image: © Fitim Bushati - 123RF.com